Logo

 ffmpeg -i input.gif -vf "scale=480:-1,fps=12" output.gif

-Full optimization (resize + fps + palette — best quality-to-size ratio):
+Full optimization (resize + fps + palette — best quality at smallest size):

 ffmpeg -i input.gif -vf "scale=480:-1,fps=12,split[s0][s1];[s0]palettegen=max_colors=64[p];[s1][p]paletteuse" output.gif